 Maintaining a healthy weight is important for everyone, but it is especially important for breast cancer survivors.

-Some studies have shown breast cancer survivors with higher body weight have higher blood hormone levels than leaner survivors [52-53].
-Higher blood hormone levels increase the risk of developing breast cancer and may explain the increased risk of recurrence and death among postmenopausal survivors who are overweight .
+Breast cancer survivors with higher body weight may have higher blood hormone levels than thinner survivors [52-53].
+Higher blood hormone levels increase the risk of developing breast cancer and may explain the increased risk of breast cancer recurrence and death among postmenopausal survivors who are overweight .

 Learn more about estrogen and the risk of developing breast cancer.

-Learn more about insulin, prolactin and insulin-like growth factor 1 (IGF-1) and the risk of developing breast cancer.
+Learn more about insulin and insulin-like growth factor 1 (IGF-1) and the risk of developing breast cancer.